These easy tips and free printable Christmas planners pages will help you make your Christmas calm, organised and enjoyable.

 There are loads of fabulous free printable Christmas planners on the web, but I’m keeping it simple and just sharing four… A Christmas card planner, a Christmas gift planner, and Christmas shopping list, and a to do list.

-Each of these printables is an A4 sized pdf file.
-If you are printing on US ‘letter sized’ paper be sure to select ‘fit’ or ‘shrink to fit’ from your printer options.
+All these printables are A4 sized pdf files, you will need a pdf reader such as adobe acrobat to open them.
+They will fit to print on US ‘letter sized’ paper, just be sure to select ‘fit’ or ‘shrink to fit’ from your printer options to allow for printer margins.

 How do you keep Christmas calm and simple?